Zeyad-Amr/Integrated-Hospital-Information-Systems/README.md

-# Integrating Advanced Technologies into Hospital Information Systems to Manage Healthcare Data
+# Integrating Technologies into Hospital Information Systems to Manage Healthcare Data

 ## Table of Contents